rafukei/Xiaomi_LDS01RR/README.md

 # Xiaomi_LDS01RR
 Xiaomi LDS01RR LiDAR Library for Python

-#Overview
+# Overview
 This is a simple Lidar python library.
+The sensor provides 0-360 degrees measurement data and signal strength.
+In addition, the motor speed.
+The motor should rotate at a speed of 300 ppm, I have noticed that it is achieved with a voltage of 3.3v.

 Special parts have been used here
  - Xiaomi LDS01RR
  - USB ESP8266 ESP-01 CH340G programmer
- - ams1117 voltage regulator
+ - ams1117 voltage regulator (3.3v)
  - LDS01RR 3D box

 ## Two python files